 That places Garcia in what might be called the “David Valadao Club of Republicans.”
 Valadao has long represented the south Central Valley, despite his district’s overwhelmingly Democratic registration.
 Valadao’s race has yet to be called, but Steel in Orange County and Calvert in Riverside County also joined the club this election.

-At last count, there are as many as a dozen Republican congressional and legislative candidates across the state who were elected — or are on track to being elected — in districts where Democrats outnumber Republicans.
+At last count, there are as many as a dozen Republican congressional and legislative candidates across the state who were elected in districts where Democrats outnumber Republicans.

-So far, there’s only one example of the opposite — a Democrat likely to represent a Republican district.
-Marie Alvarado-Gil, a charter school administrator and self-described centrist, is ahead of fellow Democrat Tim Robertson in a state Senate district spread across the rural central Sierra where Republicans exceed registered Democrats by roughly 3 percentage points.
+So far, there’s only one example of the opposite — a Democrat representing a Republican district.
+Marie Alvarado-Gil, a charter school administrator and self-described centrist, defeated fellow Democrat Tim Robertson in a state Senate district spread across the rural central Sierra where Republicans exceed registered Democrats by roughly 3 percentage points.
 That’s largely the result of an electoral fluke in the June primary, thanks to the state’s “top two” election system.

 This is all more than just political trivia.
 These outliers are most likely to flex their bipartisan muscles and skew centrist in an effort to appeal to their purple electorates — though Garcia himself has been a bit of an exception to that rule.